These Foods Can Weaken Your Immune System, Say Experts

-Now more than ever, doing whatever you can to support your immune system is extremely important—and one key component of that is your diet.
-Since many are stocking up on foods to build up their immune systems during these unprecedented times, on the contrary, it's also ideal to know which foods could weaken your immune system and cause more damage in the long run so you know what to avoid while in the grocery store.
+The last year has shown everyone that doing whatever you can to support your immune system is extremely important—and one key component of that is your diet.
+Since many did take it upon themselves to stock up on foods to build up their immune systems during 2020, it's also ideal to know which foods could weaken your immune system and cause more damage in the long run, so you know what to avoid while in the grocery store.
+We're still keeping these same habits in 2021, after all!

 To help narrow down which foods you should leave out of your diet in order to build a stronger immune system, we checked in with Patricia Bannan, MS, RDN, who also shared healthier alternatives to the foods you should just ditch from your diet.